 The suet cakes are manufactured by Wildlife Sciences in Minnetonka, Minn.
 The company sells a variety of suet products and suet feeders.

 In my experience, Aldi’s suet cakes have attracted birds at the same rate as suet cakes I’ve purchased from my locally owned hardware store and from big box stores like Walmart or Home Depot.
-In my Midwestern backyard, I frequently see downy woodpeckers, hairy woodpeckers, juncos, chickadees, and wrens eating this suet, along with various sparrows and finches.
+In my Midwestern backyard, I frequently see downy woodpeckers, hairy woodpeckers, juncos, chickadees, cardinals, wrens, and even robins eating this suet, along with various sparrows and finches, and a few starlings.
 I sometimes prefer feeding suet over sunflower seeds because it is less messy and attracts fewer undesirable or less desirable birds.
 The squirrels, while not completely disinterested, also don’t pay as much attention to suet.

 The only downside is that Aldi’s suet is not available for purchase year-round, so I usually buy an extra box or two when it is in stores.